vishaljaiswal14/HarvestIQ/docs/ARCHITECTURE.md

     *   `ContextCompilerService` invokes `RagService.hybrid_search()` to scan ChromaDB and retrieve contextual knowledge chunks based on query keywords and farm parameters.
     *   `AdvisoryService` runs intent classification keywords matching (e.g. matches `IRRIGATION` from the keyword "irrigate").
     *   Evaluates guidelines (e.g. checks wind speeds or rainfall with `InputWindowOptimizerService`).
-5.  **Integration Bypassed:**
+5.  **Rule Gating & Gemini Bypass:**
-    *   *System Mismatch:* While designed to call `OpenRouterClient.synthesize_advisory` to merge compile data with Gemini, the actual backend implementation `AdvisoryService.ask()` bypasses Gemini.
-It generates responses locally using a rule matrix and string interpolation.
+    *   *How it's currently coded:* Even though we set up `OpenRouterClient.synthesize_advisory` to send the context snapshot to Gemini, the backend implementation inside `AdvisoryService.ask()` currently bypasses the LLM and runs a local rules matrix with string interpolation.
-    *   *Underlying Bug:* If the integration client were invoked, it would fail since `OpenRouterClient.synthesize_advisory` posts to Google's raw Gemini API endpoint without passing any credentials (the `headers` dictionary with Bearer tokens is declared in `detect_disease` but omitted in `synthesize_advisory`).
+    *   *Underlying Bug:* If we do try to call the Gemini API client, it fails because `synthesize_advisory` points to Google's direct Gemini endpoint but doesn't pass the authorization headers (the `headers` dict with API keys is set up in `detect_disease` but was left out in `synthesize_advisory`).
 6.  **Database Persistence:** Writes details (query, context package hash, final synthesis output, RAG chunks, and rules) to MongoDB `advisory_logs`.
 Returns `AdvisoryAskResponse`.